html-validate/html-validate/.gitlab/issue_templates/Feature request.md

-Provide a broad description of the feature along with some use-case.
+Provide a broad description of the feature or suggestion.

+## Use cases

+Describe the use cases.
+Who benefits from the change and how?